 - Recipient of the INBLF 2012 Larry Koltun Memorial award, given each year to the INBLF member who most exemplifies the spirit of congeniality and collegiality that characterized the late DC chapter president

 - Washington, D.C.
 “Super Lawyer” in the field of Intellectual Property; including listing in Corporate Counsel edition of “Super Lawyers”

 - Vice-Chair and national Board member, FilmFest DC

 - President, Cultural Treasures Foundation

-- General Counsel, Board Member and Chair of the Cultural Alliance of Greater Washington
+- Chairman, General Counsel and Board Member of the Cultural Alliance of Greater Washington/Culture Capital

 PUBLICATIONS AND SPEECHES

 - Content Rights for Creative Professionals: Copyrights and Trademarks in a Digital Age, Focal Press, 2002, also published in Russian and Chinese editions

 - Copyrights and Trademarks for Media Professionals, Focal Press, 1997

 - Legal Problems in Broadcasting, Great Plains University Press, 1974